kumahq/kuma/docs/cmd/kumactl/HELP.md

 Usage:
   kumactl config control-planes remove [flags]

+Examples:
+To remove a Control Plane named "my-cp":
+$: kumactl config control-planes remove --name my-cp
+> removed Control Plane "my-cp"
+In case if this one is the current Control Plane, you will need to switch manually to a new one.

 Flags:
   -h, --help          help for remove
       --name string   reference name for the Control Plane (required)